Loricariichthys edentatus

-Loricariichthys edentatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the lower Uruguay River basin in Entre Ríos Province in Argentina, and also in Brazil.
+Loricariichthys edentatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the lower Uruguay River basin in Entre Ríos Province in Argentina, and also in Brazil.
 It has no teeth on the premaxilla, a unique feature in the genus Loricariichthys.
-The species reaches 11.5 cm (4.5 inches) in standard length and is believed to be a facultative air-breather.
+This species reaches a maximum standard length of 11.5 cm and is thought to be a facultative air breather.